From 1963 to 1969, Route 100 extended south to end at an extended Route 142. Scan from 1965 official state highway map.

 In 1932, the first Route 100 was created along what is now Route 39 between New Fairfield center (at Route 37) and Danbury center.

-In 1934, the first Route 100 was decomissioned and divided up between an extended Route 39 (Ball Pond Rd and Milltown Rd into New York State) and a new Route 37A (the remainder of Ball Pond Rd and Clapboard Ridge Rd to Danbury).
+In 1934, the route was decomissioned and divided up between an extended Route 39 (Ball Pond Road and Milltown Road into New York State) and a new Route 37A (the remainder of Ball Pond Road and Clapboard Ridge Road to Danbury).

-Sometime in the 1950s, Route 100 was redefined to turn east at Main Street to end at Route 142.
+Sometime in the 1950s, Route 100 was redefined to turn east at Main Street to end at Route 142, at the corner of Main Street and Hemingway Avenue.

-In 1963, Route 142 was extended westward along today's Route 337 into New Haven.
-Route 100 was extended southward along Hemingway Ave. and Short Beach Rd. to end at Route 142.
+In 1963, Route 142 was extended westward along Silver Sands Road (and most of today's Route 337) into New Haven.
+Route 100 was extended southward along Hemingway Avenue and Short Beach Road to end at Route 142.

-In 1969, however, the state reversed its change to Route 142, leading to today's configuration for that road and Route 100.
+In 1969, however, the state reversed its change to Route 142, leading to the 1950s configuration for that road and Route 100.

 In 1999, Route 100's intersection with Route 80 was relocated slightly, and Route 100's length decreased by 0.04 mile.